hoi-salve/SalveApp/README.md

 #  Setting Up and Running the Application

 1. **Prerequisite:** .Net 6.0
-2. Application can be run via the given RunApp.ps1 PowerShell script.
+2. Application can be run via the given RunApp.ps1 PowerShell script at the root location.
    It will run all the tests, and the application will start running on a local Kestrel server.
     [RunApp.ps1]
     ![RunApp.ps1](/Diagrams/RunApp-ps1.png)